 - Ease of use

 Many businesses integrating a hot melt to increase the efficiency of their process could benefit from considering a pressure sensitive adhesive.
 Some key factors you may review include production volume, safety concerns and customization needs.
-We always recommend working with your supplier to determine if a PSA product would be the best option for your process.
+We always recommend working with your supplier to determine if a double-sided tape product would be the best option for your process.

 Our line of Adhesive Squares™ pressure sensitive adhesives provides a valuable alternative to liquid hot melts.
 For more information about Adhesive Squares™ or to request a product sample, contact our technical service team at 1-800-844-1740 or use the contact form below.
 We’re available 24/7 to discuss your specific application in more detail.